 Your child’s developmental and school readiness skills are screened within the first forty-five (45) days of entry into the program.
 Results of the screening are shared with parents during the parent/teacher conference or home visit.
 If screening results identify a possible concern or risk factor, staff may request consent from the parent for classroom intervention and/or further evaluation.
 Please do not be concerned with this process.
 Although we make every effort to make the process as child-friendly as possible, sometimes children do not perform as well early in the school year if they are not yet comfortable with their surroundings.

-All our Head Start classrooms are filled with children who have a wide range of abilities, and our teachers create an environment in which all children – those with or without disabilities – thrive.
+All of our Head Start/Early Head Start classrooms are filled with children who have a wide range of abilities, and our teachers create an environment in which all children – those with or without disabilities – thrive.
 Our learning environments are designed to build upon children’s strengths and weaknesses, and help all of them, special needs or not, develop school readiness skills.
 By providing this quality learning environment, children with and without disabilities develop a greater appreciation of each other and of individual differences.

 An ongoing assessment is conducted on your child throughout the program year utilizing the Galileo Online Child Assessment Instrument.
 This information gives teachers the ability to determine your child’s skill level and provides strategies to assist your child in the learning process.
 This information is shared with parents during home visits and parent conferences.
 Parents receive training on the use of the Galileo Instrument during Open House and are provided access to their child’s developmental progress.